Literature / Little Fuzzy

 about what truly makes a creature sapient.

-Jack Holloway, a sunstone miner, lives a solitary life in a wilderness area of planet Zarathustra.
+Jack Holloway, an elderly, individualistic sunstone miner, lives a solitary life in a wilderness area of planet Zarathustra.
 The planet is basically "owned" by the Chartered Zarathustra Corporation (under Victor Grego), which installed basic services and colonial outposts initially, and now reaps the benefits of new discoveries, such as the valuable sunstones.

 Victor Grego soon tries to intervene, claiming that the Fuzzies are just animals, not sapients.
 If ruled sapient, the entire planet would be declared a protected aboriginal zone, and the Chartered Zarathustra Company would lose its exclusive rights to the resources there.
 Leonard Kellogg, one of Grego's staff, kills a fuzzy and this leads to a court case which hinges on whether the fuzzies are animals or sapients.